cpwork/git-svn-migrate/README.txt

 John Albin { https://github.com/JohnAlbin/git-svn-migrate }.

 This update focuses on aggregating fixes made by others and code cleanup.
+All commits in the history should have proper attribution.
+Thank you to all who have contributed their fixes to the community through forks on Github.

 ---------------------
 BlueWombat's additions: